rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm.md

 Sometimes, Godzilla has to read papers on the arxiv.
 But, he has poor eyesight.
 So, he resorts to wearing spectacles.
 Contact lenses dry up too fast.
 He gets long hair before paper deadlines, and godzilla even forgets to comb them.
 He gets all sweaty and smelly in those tough times.
 You really don't wanna annoy this version of him.
 This godzilla also looks like my friend Sarinda, although it's a matter of debate: Sarinda has long maroon hair and he says that this godzilla's hair are red.
 I don't agree.
 Maybe i am colour blind too lol.

 p.s. shneaked in a little godzilla in our paper. sooo shorrry.
 Please don't tell my advisor.
 He'll be angry.
 We don't want him to be angry.
 Angry bad.
 Happy good.
 Mooooooo.............
 Ok, you can tell him, but after i graduate.
 Not that he can do anything much.
-Neurips camera ready deadline has already passed.
+Neurips camera ready deadline has already passed lol.